ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 Also, the transfer is treated as asynchronous, so a callback is provided.
 It is up to the transferer to decide how to implement the asynchronicity.

-The cuda extension registers its transferers for each device like this:
+The CUDA extension registers its transferers for each device like this:

 ```cpp
 // transferer TO